longevity-genie/biothings-mcp/README.md

 ## Bridging for MCP clients that support only STDIO ways:

 MCP is a new standard so even its founder, Anthropic does not fully support its specification in thei Claude Desktop.

-To enable
+For this reasons we also provide stdin versions of MCP We provide stdin configuration using the proxy (might need npx to run):
+* mcp-config-remote-stdin.json - for remote configuration
+* mcp-config-local-stdin.json - stdin configuration for localhost for MCP clients which do not support

+For this reason we p

+## Configuration files

+To configure your MCP client (i.e. Cursor, Windsurf, Claude Desktop, etc.) you have to select copy-paste configuration from the json.
+If you want to call the server locally use

 ## Documentation